Tubular Bells: Recording

-Oldfield played the majority of the instruments as a series of overdubs, which was an uncommon recording technique at the time.
-In total, 274 overdubs were made and an estimated two thousand "punch-ins", although Newman said "it was really only 70 or 80" in total.
-Despite various guitars being listed on the album sleeve, such as "speed guitars", "fuzz guitars" and "guitars sounding like bagpipes", the only electric guitar used on the album was a 1966 blonde Fender Telecaster which used to belong to Marc Bolan and to which Oldfield had added an extra Bill Lawrence pickup.
-The guitars were recorded via direct injection into the mixing desk.
-To create the "speed guitar" and "mandolin-like guitar" named in the sleeve notes, the tape was recorded at half speed.
-An actual mandolin was used only for the ending of Part Two.
-Oldfield also used a custom effects unit, the Glorfindel box, to create the "fuzz guitars" and "bagpipe guitars" distortion.
-(Note: The Glorfindel box (named after a character in Tolkien's legendarium) was given to David Bedford at a party, who then subsequently gave it to Oldfield.
-Tom Newman criticised the wooden cased unit in a 2001 interview with Q magazine, noting that it rarely gave the same result twice.)
-In 2011, Oldfield's Telecaster was sold for £6,500, and the money was donated to the mental health charity SANE.
-According to the engineer Phil Newell, the bass guitar used on the album was one of his Fender Telecaster Basses.
+Oldfield performed the majority of the instrumentation as a series of overdubs, which was an uncommon recording technique for a rock release at the time.
+Contemporary media reports stated that 274 separate overdubs were completed alongside an estimated 2,000 "punch-ins"; however, Newman disputed these high metrics, recalling that "it was really only 70 or 80" in total.

+Despite various guitar variations being designated on the album sleeve—including "speed guitars", "fuzz guitars", and "guitars sounding like bagpipes"—the singular electric guitar used throughout the sessions was a 1966 blonde Fender Telecaster formerly owned by Marc Bolan, to which Oldfield had added an extra Bill Lawrence pickup.
+The guitars were tracked via direct injection straight into the mixing console.
+To generate the "speed guitar" and "mandolin-like guitar" sounds listed in the liner notes, the tape machine was run at half-speed during capture.
+A physical acoustic mandolin was featured only during the conclusion of "Part Two".

+Oldfield also employed a custom, wooden-cased effects unit known as the Glorfindel box to produce the distorted "fuzz" and "bagpipe" guitar textures.
+(Note: The Glorfindel box, named after a character in Tolkien's legendarium, was presented to Bedford at a party, who subsequently gave it to Oldfield.
+Newman criticised the unit in a 2001 interview with Q magazine, noting that it was highly unreliable and rarely yielded the same audio result twice.)
+In February 2011, Oldfield's Telecaster was sold at auction for £6,500, with all proceeds donated to the mental health charity SANE.
+According to studio engineer Phil Newell, the bass guitar used on the album was one of Newell's own late-1960s Fender Telecaster Bass.